New Glenn: Description and technical specifications

+The company stated in 2019 that the planned full operational payload capacity of the two-stage version of New Glenn would be 13000 kg to GTO and 45000 kg to a 51.6° inclined LEO, though the initial operating capability could be somewhat lower.
+As of 2018, dual-satellite launches were intended to be offered after the first five flights.

-Launches of the New Glenn are planned to be made from Launch Complex 36 (LC-36), which was leased to Blue Origin in 2015.
-A launch site at Vandenberg Space Force Base is also planned.
+Launches of New Glenn are made from the Cape Canaveral Space Force Station in Florida, with Launch Complex 36 (LC-36) leased to Blue Origin in 2015 in support of the New Glenn program.
+As of 2023, Blue Origin and the U.S. Space Force plan to give New Glenn polar orbit capabilities through building a West Coast launch facility at Vandenberg Space Force Base in California, to be called Space Launch Complex 9 (SLC-9).

 New Glenn will also be available for space tourism flights, with priority given to customers of New Shepard.
 The first stage boosters of New Glenn are intended to be reusable, and were originally intended to be recovered downrange on the Atlantic Ocean via their landing platform ship Jacklyn, which would have acted as a floating movable landing platform.
 The hydrodynamically stabilized ship would have increased the likelihood of successful recovery in rough seas.
-Currently there are no clear plans to follow through with ship based recovery as they have scrapped Jacklyn, and the ship has now been sold for scrap.
-It is not known yet what this means for the reusability of New Glenn.
-Blue origin could use a barge, similar to how SpaceX currently recovers their boosters, but this could potentially be complicated due to its size.
+That ship was scrapped, and a new landing barge named Landing Platform Vessel 1, also nicknamed Jacklyn, was commissioned and became operational in 2024.

 Manufacturing

 The main assembly of the New Glenn launch vehicle will occur in the Blue Origin rocket manufacturing facility in Florida, near Launch Complex 36 (LC-36) which the company leased from Spaceport Florida.
-Launch Complex 36 (LC-36) has hosted more than 100 launches, formerly launching the Atlas II and Atlas III.
+Launch Complex 36 (LC-36) has hosted more than 100 launches, formerly launching the Atlas II and Atlas III rockets.

 Tooling and equipment for the factory began to be ordered and built in 2015.
 In July 2018, the build of the largest device, a 16 m tall × 41 m long × 13 m wide Ingersoll "Mongoose" cryogenic-tank and fairing fabrication machine, was completed after a three-year design/build process.
-It will be installed in the Florida facility in Exploration Park later in 2018.
-As of September 2018, Blue Origin had invested over US$1 billion in its Florida manufacturing facility and launch site, and intends to spend much more going forward.
+It was to be installed in the Florida facility in Exploration Park later in 2018.
+As of September 2018, Blue Origin had invested over US$1 billion in its Florida manufacturing facility and launch site, and stated it intended to spend much more going forward.

 Launch services

-Blue will offer both single-payload dedicated flights and, after the fifth launch, dual-manifesting of large communications satellites to be transported to geostationary transfer orbit (GTO).
+Blue Origin planned as of 2018 to offer both single-payload dedicated flights and, after the fifth launch, dual-manifesting of large communications satellites to be transported to geostationary transfer orbit (GTO).
 All contracted launches from the start will feature a reusable first-stage, so just like the practice in commercial aircraft transport, landing conditions can affect the timing and flight parameters of a launch.
+Following the inaugural launch of New Glenn in January 2025, with successful attainment of orbital payload placement but failure to land the booster stage, future launches are on hold while Blue and the FAA conduct a mishap investigation of the unsuccessful booster return.